oasisprotocol/oasis-sdk/runtime-sdk/modules/evm/README.md

 ## Known Divergence from Ethereum

-* `SELFDISTRUCT` op code is unsupported.
+* `SELFDESTRUCT` op code is disabled.
 Invoking `SELFDESTRUCT` will result in a transaction being reverted.
 Solving this would require either inefficient iteration over all storage keys, a special storage operation for removing prefixes or some form of generational storage.
+This behavior is also in line with the Ethereum Dencun upgrade.

 * `COINBASE` op code always returns an all-zero address.